 What We Know About Air Pollution

 Pollution comes from inside homes, too.
-Our pollution measuring machines, which also monitor pollution from indoor sources, have found more tiny particles of PAHs (polycyclic aromatic hydrocarbons) indoors than outdoors.
-PAHs get into the air when fuel is burned.
+Our pollution measuring machines, which also monitor pollution from indoor sources, have found more tiny particles of polycyclic aromatic hydrocarbons (PAH) indoors than outdoors.
+PAH get into the air when fuel is burned.
 Common indoor sources are home heating fuels, tobacco smoke, cooking blackened foods, and burning candles and incense.

-The combination of PAHs and secondhand smoke increases health risks for children.
-The Center’s studies are also showing that exposure to PAHs mixed with secondhand smoke is harmful to children.
-All the babies in our study of mothers and newborns in Washington Heights, Harlem, and the South Bronx were exposed to PAHs in the womb.
+The combination of PAH and secondhand smoke increases health risks for children.
+The Center’s studies are also showing that exposure to PAH mixed with secondhand smoke is harmful to children.
+All the babies in our study of mothers and newborns in Washington Heights, Harlem, and the South Bronx were exposed to PAH in the womb.
 But children who were also exposed to secondhand smoke have a higher risk of health problems:

-What You Can Do Reduce PAHs at home
+What You Can Do Reduce PAH at home

 - Don’t smoke, and don’t let other people smoke near your children or in your home.